Skip to main content

 Install the CodeRabbit GitHub App

 Install the CodeRabbit GitHub App so repository access becomes available to the workspace.
-Slack Agent may pause briefly while GitHub access propagates.
+CodeRabbit Agent may pause briefly while GitHub access propagates.

 4